igoravelli/brazilian_soccer_championship_analysis/README.md

 - The second data mart contains data regarding match statistics, with a central table named `factStatistics` that relates to `dimTeam` and `dimMatch`.
 - The third and final data mart records the final score table for each year and the main table `factScore` is also related to `dimTeam`.

-Subsequently, the ETL process as well as the final tables will be presented in a detailed manner below.
+The marts and their relationships can be better visualized in the image.
+Also, it's possible to get more information about the columns of each table.

 ![](./assets/datamodel_picture.png)
 *Entity Relationship Diagram (ERD) of brasileirao_championship data model*

+Additionally, the ETL process as well as the final tables will be presented in detail in the following sections.

 <br>

-@TODO[AINDA PRECISA DESSE LINK?]The entire model is represented [here](https://drive.google.com/file/d/1ejlKub_w4EP8wMyLYU0ykyO7PT3yaIc9/view?usp=sharing).

-@TODO: [REVISAR TODO O README]

 ### ETL process
 After the completion of the extraction phase, the data transformation step is initiated.
-For this stage, an ETL process was developed using SQL to establish the data warehousing solution.
-Given the structure of the raw data, the dimensional modeling "star schema" was chosen as the optimal option to address the business questions.
+For this stage, an ETL process was developed using SQL to establish the data warehouse solution.
+Given the structure of the raw data, the dimensional modeling technique "star schema" was chosen as the optimal option to address the business questions.

 For data storage and the execution of all transformation steps, the BigQuery platform was employed.
 Within BigQuery, three layers were created to process the data according to the phase and data application.